Learning Community and Orientation

 When you access Rose D2L for the first time on your computer, it is recommended that you run a system check to ensure that your computer meets the minimum system requirements.
-The System Check link may be found on the Rose D2L Help site and on the D2L login page.
+The System Check link may be found on the sidebar links on this page.
 The system check ensures that you have the proper core plug-ins, a supported web browser, proper browser settings, and appropriate display settings.
 If you fail a component of the system check, you will receive an error message explaining why you failed and what actions to take to meet the requirements.

 You need to allow pop-ups in your browser, toolbar, and security software on the d2l.rose.edu domain.
 This is tested in the System Check.
-In addition to the System Check items, you will have a much better D2L experience if you add the server web address to your trusted sites in your browser and any security software.
-See directions below for help with this in Internet Explorer.
-For help with other browsers and security software, conduct an Internet search using the search phrase, add trusted site in [application-name], where [application-name] is the name of your browser or security software.
+In addition, you will have a much better D2L experience if you add the server web address to your trusted sites in your browser and any security software.

-For help with your Rose D2L login, please see the D2L Login Help for Students page.
+For help with your Rose D2L login, please see the D2L Login Help page.

 Accessing Your Courses